gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol/index.md

 A communications transformer sits between the transceiver and the transmission line.

-{{< img src="ft500-ft-x3-connection-diagram.png" width="518px" caption="A connection diagram between the FT5000 processor and the FT-X3 transformer."  >}}
+{{% figure src="ft500-ft-x3-connection-diagram.png" width="518px" caption="A connection diagram between the FT5000 processor and the FT-X3 transformer."  %}}

 The FT-X1 was the first transformer.
 FT-X3 (US$4.52 (1), DigiKey, Feb 2015) belongs to the LonWorks 2.0 platform.